nockieboy/Flickr-Feedr/README.md

 * Uses a backbone model and view to present the photos
 * Has a user-defineable search
 * Produces an 'infinite scrolling' output
-* Displays image title & author when the user hovers their mouse over the image in question
+* Displays image title, author & image tags when the user hovers their mouse over the image in question
 * Title and author are hyperlinks to relevant locations in Flickr

 To do:

-* Add in floating search box so user can search by any keyword or name
-* Display tags for the images
+* Make tags list clickable to search on selected tag